musikele/musikele.github.io/_drafts/laravel-style-config-in-nodejs.md

 ## The environment variable NODE_ENV

 Since Express became the most popular application server in Node, the NODE_ENV variable has became popular too.
 In Express, [app.get('env') is used to retrieve the execution environment](https://stackoverflow.com/a/16979503/1020090).
-Many popular platforms, like HEROKU, set this variable to `production` for example (you can change to your needs, too).
+Many popular platforms, like Heroku, set this variable to `production` for example (you can change to your needs, too).

 `app.get('env')` is pretty much implemented like this: